 Select a date to see a list of times

-Do not wear clothes, shoes or other items worn or carried in another cave or mine.
-White-nose Syndrome is a fungus that kills 90-95% of bats it encounters.
+Do not wear clothes, shoes or items worn or carried in another cave or mine.
+White-nose Syndrome kills bats.
 The fungus spreads with spores carried on clothes and other items.
 Washing detergents do not kill the spores.
-Wear nothing worn in another cave or mine!
+Wear warm clothing and shoes with good traction.

 Visitors with known heart or respiratory problems, poor circulation or difficulty walking long distances and negotiating stairs, should carefully consider their limitations.
 Evacuation from the cave to a hospital for medical attention could take several hours.

 The Cave is very narrow in some areas and not recommended for those with extreme claustrophobia.